 Slave Patrol – Formed by state militias and county courts or, sometimes by plantation owners themselves, these groups were responsible for apprehending African-Americans who were involved in crimes, keeping slaves “in their place”, stopping escapes, and capturing freedom seekers.
 Members came from all social classes.
 Mounted on horses, they were often armed with guns, whips, and clubs, and not afraid to be brutal.
 They would stop blacks and demand “passes” or other forms of identification to demonstrate that the African-Americans weren’t escapees.
 Slave patrols had the right to search slave quarters.
 Some called them “patrollers” or “patty rollers.”

-Term Slavery – In regard to 18th and 19th-century slavery, this limited the time that an individual was enslaved, meaning that they were not enslaved for life; but, only for a set number of years.
+Term Slavery – Regarding 18th and 19th-century slavery, this limited the time that an individual was enslaved, meaning that they were not enslaved for life; but only for a set number of years.
 At the end of the set term, the individual was to be freed.
 If sold, the restricted number of years of slavery was to be honored.
-Unfortunately the distinction between “term” and “slave for life” was not always respected.
+Unfortunately, the distinction between “term” and “slave for life” was not always respected.

 War Democrat – A member of the Democratic Party who supported the Union war effort against the Confederacy.
-Most War Democrats remained affiliated with the Democratic Party during the Civil War, but a few, such as Andrew Johnson, formally joined with the Republican Party in 1864 under the National Union banner.
+Most War Democrats remained affiliated with the Democratic Party during the Civil War.
+Still, a few, such as Andrew Johnson, formally joined the Republican Party in 1864 under the National Union banner.